Assortment Optimization under the Decision Forest Model: Solution methodology based on Benders decomposition

-Before continuing, we note that Algorithms~\ref{algorithm:SplitMIO_primal_greedy} and \ref{algorithm:SplitMIO_dual_greedy} can be viewed as the generalization of the algorithms arising in the Benders decomposition approach to the ranking-based assortment optimization problem in \cite{bertsimas2019exact} (see Section~4 of that paper).
-The results of that paper show that the primal subproblem of the MIO formulation in \cite{bertsimas2019exact} can be solved via a greedy algorithm (analogous to Algorithm~\ref{algorithm:SplitMIO_primal_greedy}) and the dual subproblem can be solved via an algorithm that uses information from the primal algorithm (analogous to Algorithm~\ref{algorithm:SplitMIO_dual_greedy}).
+Before continuing, we pause to make two remarks.
+First, Algorithm~\ref{algorithm:SplitMIO_dual_greedy} can be viewed as the generalization of the algorithm arising in the Benders decomposition approach to the ranking-based assortment optimization problem \citep{bertsimas2019exact}.
+The results of that paper show that the primal subproblem of the MIO formulation in \cite{bertsimas2019exact} can be solved via a greedy algorithm and the dual subproblem can be solved via an algorithm that uses information from the primal algorithm (analogous to Algorithm~\ref{algorithm:SplitMIO_dual_greedy}).
 This generalization is not straightforward.
-The main challenge in this generalization is redesigning the sequence of updates in the greedy algorithm according to the tree topology.
-For the ranking-based assortment problem, one only needs to calculate the ``capacities'' (the $q_s$ values in Algorithm~\ref{algorithm:SplitMIO_primal_greedy}) by subtracting the $y$ values of the preceding products in the rank.
-In contrast, in Algorithm~\ref{algorithm:SplitMIO_primal_greedy}, one considers all left/right splits and the $y$ values of their left/right leaves when constructing the lowest upper bound of $y_\ell$ for each leaf node $\ell$.
+The main challenge in this generalization is designing the sequence of updates in the greedy algorithm according to the tree topology.
+For example, in solving the primal subproblem~\eqref{prob:SplitMIO_sub_primal}, one considers all left/right splits and the $y$ values of their left/right leaves when constructing the lowest upper bound of $y_\ell$ for each leaf node $\ell$.
 Also, as shown in Algorithm~\ref{algorithm:SplitMIO_dual_greedy}, the dual variables $\alpha_{t,s}$ and $\beta_{t,s}$ have to be updated according to the tree topology and the events $A_{s'}$ and $B_{s'}$ of the split $s'$ with smaller depth.
-For these reasons, the primal and dual Benders subproblems for the decision forest assortment problem are more challenging than that of the ranking-based assortment problem.
+In contrast, in the ranking-based assortment optimization problem, one only needs to calculate the ``capacities'' (the $q_s$ values in Algorithm~\ref{algorithm:SplitMIO_primal_greedy} provided in Section~\ref{subsec-appendix:greedy-implementation}) by subtracting the $y$ values of the preceding products in the ranking, which does not inherit any topological structure.
+For these reasons, the primal and dual Benders subproblems for the decision forest assortment problem are much more challenging than those of the ranking-based assortment problem.

+Second, while the dual problem~\eqref{prob:SplitMIO_sub_dual} can be solved directly using commercial software such as Gurobi \citep{gurobi}, the proposed greedy algorithm is generally more efficient.
+In Appendix~\ref{subsec:greedy_experiment}, we numerically demonstrate its efficiency, showing that when solving the relaxed \SplitMIO problem, the greedy algorithm can reduce runtime by up to 90\% compared to the approach where each constraint is added via solving the dual subproblem using Gurobi.